Territory of the Saar Basin: Governing Commission

-Under the Treaty of Versailles, the highly industrialized Saar Basin, including the Saar Coal District (Saarrevier), was to be occupied and governed by the United Kingdom and France under a League of Nations mandate for a period of fifteen years.
+Under the Treaty of Versailles, the highly industrialized Saar Basin, including the Saar Coal District (Saarrevier), was to be occupied and governed by the United Kingdom of Great Britain and Ireland and the French Third Republic under a League of Nations mandate for a period of fifteen years.
 Its coalfields were also to be ceded to France.
 During this time, the Saar Territory was governed by the five-person Governing Commission (Regierungskommission; abbreviated Reko) made up of representatives of the occupation forces.
 Under the terms of the mandate, the Commission had to include at least one French person and one German resident of the Saar.
 After the fifteen years, a plebiscite would be implemented to determine the Saar's future status.

 The Territory comprised the portions of the Prussian Rhenish Trier Region and the Bavarian district of the Palatinate, whose populations included a significant number of the miners who worked in the Saar coal mines.
 The Territory issued its own postage stamps and currency (the Saar franc).